Albastraoz/Bussen/README.md

     - Titles: font-family: 'Bebas Neue', cursive;
     - Text: font-family: 'Ubuntu', sans-serif;

-Colors and backgrounds are customizable by the user with a default setting, with an exception to the introduction screen.
+Colors, cards and backgrounds are customizable by the user with a default setting, with an exception to the introduction screen.
-I've chosen to let the user decide the colors so that the application is more interactive which is the main goal of this project.
+I've chosen to let the user decide the colors and designs so that the application is more interactive which is the main goal of this project.
 - For a neutral but modern look the introduction page has a background of ![#B3B3B3](https://placehold.it/15/B3B3B3/000000?text=+) `#B3B3B3`
 - Color schemes:
     - *default* Dark: text-color ![#FAFAFA](https://placehold.it/15/FAFAFA/000000?text=+) `#FAFAFA`, background-color ![#000000](https://placehold.it/15/000000/000000?text=+) `#000000`